MrJellyB/StarUMLTypescript/README.md

 * `isFinalSpecialization` and `isLeaf` property to `sealed` modifier.
 * Default constructor is generated.
 * All contained types (_UMLClass_, _UMLInterface_, _UMLEnumeration_) are generated as inner type definition.
-* Documentation property to TypescriptDoc comment.
+* Documentation property to JSDoc comment.
 * Annotation Type is converted to Typescript attribute class which extends System.Attribute and postfix of class is Attribute.
   (cf. class testAttribute:System.Attribute)